fullstackopen-2019/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 ### Manipulating the document-object from console

-The topmost node of the DOM tree of a HTML document is called the <em>document</em> object.
+The topmost node of the DOM tree of an HTML document is called the <em>document</em> object.
 We can perform various operations on a web-page using the DOM-API.
 You can access the <em>document</em> object by typing <em>document</em> into the Console-tab:

 ![](../../images/0/15e.png)